brycekellogg/BryceKellogg.com/content/_index.md

 ![Bryce Kellogg](/bryce.jpg#floatleft)

 I am an Electrical Engineer and Computer Scientist with a background in Embedded Systems and Wireless Communications.
-Currently I work as Director of Engineering at Jeeva Wireless where we architect and develop state of the art ultra-low power communications protocols and platforms.
+Currently I work as a Senior Embedded SW Lead on payload missions at Tethers Unlimited.

 I have a Masters in Electrical Engineering from the University of Washington, as well as a Bachelors in Electrical Engineering and a Bachelors in Computer